DOWNLOAD A PDF OF UA 36/22 UPDATE 2 HERE

 Aleksandra Skochilenko is a songwriter and artist from Saint Petersburg.
-She is internationally famous for her work on destigmatizing mental illnesses that has helped many people inside and outside Russia
+She is known internationally for her work on destigmatizing mental illnesses and has helped many people inside and outside Russia.

 Write to the Prosecutor of Saint Petersburg urging him to:

-- immediately drop the criminal case against Aleksandra Skochilenko and release her
+- drop all charges against Aleksandra Skochilenko and release her immediately and unconditionally

 Melnik Viktor Dmitrievich

 2/9 Pochtamtskaya street